Pickled Red Onions

 5. Serve

-Now it’s time to eat!
-Serve the pickled red onions with all your favorite dishes.
-Store the leftovers in the fridge for up to 2 weeks.
+Now it's time to eat!
+Serve the pickled red onions with your favorite dishes.
+The leftovers can be stored in the fridge for up to two weeks.

 Jar with pickled red onions and lime juice with wooden tongs.

-• Make it spicy: Try adding some jalapeno, serrano, or habanero peppers to the jar with your onions.
+• Make it spicy: Try adding some jalapeños, serrano, or habanero peppers to the jar with your onions.
 Habanero peppers are the most traditional in Mexico, but they will be really spicy.

 • Add garlic: For some extra garlic-y flavor, try adding some thinly sliced garlic cloves to the jar.